Union Station (Palmer, Massachusetts): Union Station

 In August 1881, the B&A and the NLN hired architect H. H. Richardson to design a union station for both railroads to use.
 The design was complicated by the narrow angle at which the railroads intersected.
 W.N.
 Flynt & Company started work in May 1883 and the station opened in June 1884.
 It was built of granite from Flynt's quarry (which had its own branch off the NLN in Monson) and trimmed with brownstone from Longmeadow.
 The station, including a small baggage room which is no longer extant, cost $53,616.
 Its grounds were designed by Frederick Law Olmsted; little of this landscaping remains.

-End of passenger service

-The Central Vermont became part of the Grand Trunk Railway in 1899, which in turn was nationalized by the Canadian government in 1922.
-Passenger service on the line ended on September 27, 1947.
-A mixed train was operated on the Ware River until 1948.
+The Central Vermont (CV) became part of the Grand Trunk Railway in 1899, which in turn was nationalized by the Canadian government in 1922.
+Passenger service on the CV line ended on September 27, 1947.
+A mixed train was operated on the Ware River Branch until 1948.

 The B&A was acquired by the New York Central Railroad in 1900.
 Local service was operated until April 24, 1960, after which only Palmer, Springfield, Pittsfield, and Albany remained stops west of Worcester.
 A single round trip continued to serve Palmer under the NYC and Penn Central until April 30, 1971; Amtrak declined to continue the route when it took over operations the next day.
 Amtrak's Bay State, Montrealer, Vermonter, and Lake Shore Limited service that have passed the station since then but have not stopped in Palmer.